Mini-split heat pumps are an efficient, convenient, and highly effective way to heat and cool your home or office.

 Mechanical Failure

-If your mini-split is blowing cold air while in heating mode, it may have suffered a mechanical failure, such as a broken reversing valve, which has effectively caused it to remain in cooling mode.
+Blowing cold air could also be a sign of a mechanical failure, such as a broken reversing valve, which has effectively caused it to remain in cooling mode.

 The Coils Are Clogged